-Commercial operations and premises often have pest problems.
-These pests may present as constantly arriving annoyances, seasonal dispersers or occur as event-based outbreaks.
-Audits of food production and handling operations (Field Biologist appraisals) comprise the bulk of this pest work but for example, transport, logistics, hospitals, aged care and educational institutions are commonly assisted.
+Commercial operations and business premises often have pest problems.
+These pests may be constant annoyances, seasonal arrivals or event-based outbreaks.
+We do a lot of audits of food production and handling operations (Field Biologist appraisals) but others such as transport, logistics, hospitals, aged care and educational institutions are commonly assisted.

 Businesses, particularly those producing, packing or handling food often require annual field biologist survey and assessment of the performance of their pest management program to meet the reporting requirements of their customers.
 Suppliers to Aldi, Coles, IGA and Woolworths are regularly serviced.
 A quality field biologist survey can not only help to meet HACCP and BRC requirements, it can catch nascent problems, improve efficiency and reduce costs.